austinvernsonger/Robert-Morris-University---Project-Management/chapter-1.md

 Project Management Knowledge Areas from PMBOK® Guide
 ====================================================

-Concepts in this chapter support the following Project Management Knowledge Areas of

-*A Guide to the Project Management Body of Knowledge (PMBOK*® *Guide*):

 -   Project Integration Management

 -   Project Stakeholder ManagementLecture Notes

 1. Real-World Project Management Examples
 -----------------------------------------